-On the other hand; the powers of absolute discretion and delegation do lie with the Minister of Immigration; so it is also true that exceptions and special cases can be legally and practically possible in exceptional cases.
+The powers of absolute discretion and delegation do lie with the Minister of Immigration, so it is also true that exceptions and special cases can be legally and practically possible in exceptional cases.

-Migrant clients deserve honest advice; not false hopes.
-The fact is; Special Cases and exceptions to policy are very few and far between.
+The fact is, approval of Special Cases and exceptions to policy are very few and far between.

 We most certainly will not just “write a letter to see what happens".